 Jack Reacher must uncover the truth behind a major government conspiracy in order to clear his name.
 On the run as a fugitive from the law, Reacher uncovers a potential secret from his past that could change his life forever.

-Armed with a licence to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.
+Armed with a license to kill, Secret Agent James Bond sets out on his first mission as 007, and must defeat a private banker to terrorists in a high stakes game of poker at Casino Royale, Montenegro, but things are not what they seem.